 - Since kibble is coated with freeze-dried raw meat, it needs to be stored always in a cool place.
 It could be hard to find a good storing location at home during hot summers.

 I can’t say if the new Orijen Original Cat formula improved regarding its previous 2016 version.
-I believe this cat food is still a Premium high-quality one, providing a good percentage of proteins, minerals, vitamins, and fats, but if I have to choose, I would go with a formula containing less fish and legumes (and certainly less Phosphorus).
+I believe this cat food is still a Premium high-quality one, providing a good percentage of proteins, minerals, vitamins, and fats, but if I have to choose, I would go with a formula containing less fish and legumes.
+Also, cats don’t seem to like this new formula regarding the previous one either.